GQ Named the Bend Tube Chair a 2026 Home Award Winner

 Tube Dining Chair in shown in Black with Grey Boucle

-Architectural metal furniture has earned a reputation it only partially deserves striking to look at, punishing to sit in.
-The Tube Chair was designed specifically against that assumption.
+Architectural metal furniture has earned a reputation it only partially deserves: beautiful to look at, punishing to sit in.

-The angles of the seat and backrest are calibrated to follow the body naturally, without the kind of rigid geometry that makes a chair feel like a statement about discomfort.
-When paired with Bend Goods' upholstery bouclé, vegan leather, velvet, all sourced and manufactured in the United States the aluminum frame becomes something else entirely.
-The hard edge softens.
-The industrial silhouette becomes a place you actually want to spend time.
+The Tube Chair was designed against that assumption from the beginning.
+The angles of the seat and backrest are calibrated to follow the body naturally, without the rigid geometry that turns a chair into a posture correction device.
+When paired with bouclé, vegan leather, or velvet upholstery sourced and made in the United States, the aluminum frame becomes something that softens without losing its discipline.

 Tube Lounge, Ottoman & Dining Chair shown in Tan with Vegan Leather

 Explore the Tube Dining Chair here.
+Shop the Outdoor Tube Chair here.

 And for the 2026 GQ Home Awards article click here.